langleylab/brain_rendering_tutorial/brain_atlas.md

 ### Concave hull improvements

-As shown in the white matter example, the concave hull can perform quite bad in some complicated cases.
+As shown in the white matter example, the concave hull can perform quite badly in some complicated cases.
 It may be possible to improve the concave hull reconstruction by densifying the clustered edge points.
 Densification is achieved by adding points between the existing points, so that the outline keeps the same shape but is made up of twice or